 Facts and Figures

-Borland Library in Jacksonville has seating and study space for 102 patrons, including 4 group study rooms, 1 large presentation practice/large group study room, and 24 individual study carrels, and is also equipped with free wireless access.
+Borland Library in Jacksonville is a 11,302 square feet facility, and has seating and study space for 102 patrons, including 4 group study rooms, 1 large presentation practice/large group study room, and 24 individual study carrels, and is also equipped with free wireless access.
 Patrons may use 24 public computers: 12 general stations, 10 in the electronic classroom, one scanning workstation and a large-screen monitor with specialized medical software.
 Borland’s combined circulation and reference desk is staffed an average of 48 hours per week.

 The HSC Libraries provide services and programs to support the Colleges of Dentistry, Medicine, Nursing, Pharmacy, Public Health and Health Professions, and Veterinary Medicine; the McKnight Brain Institute; the University of Florida Genetics Institute; the Emerging Pathogens Institute; the Institute for Child and Health Policy; and the Institute of Aging; Shands HealthCare; the University of Florida/Shands Cancer Center; the University of Florida Physicians Clinics (12 primary and 21 specialty care); and the North Florida AHEC program.
 The HSC Libraries also support 52% ($291,000,000) of all campus research awards by providing up-to-date research content and information access and management support.